mccurcio/mccurcio.github.io/pages/index.md

    - [Presentations](docs/mcc-presentations)
    - [Posts by title](archive)

-2. Answers the question 'What I have learned today?'
-This is my store house of notes/snippets.
+2. Answers the question "*What have I learned today?"*
+   - My notes/snippets.
-   - It may seem like I do not learn something everyday.
-But that's not true.
+   - It may seem like I don't learn something everyday, but that's not true.
 I may not remember it in time to write it down. 😉

 ## Have a Question?